jthack/hydeout/_posts/2022-08-03-how-to-make-your-website-hard-to-hack.md

 ## single sign-on everywhere

 Not being able to even _access_ any website for a company makes it extremely difficult, if not impossible, to hack.
-If I'm testing a company without credentials and all their sites just redirect to single sign-on, there's almost nothing to test.
-I'm simplifying a bit, but it severely limits the options available to the hacker, which is great for security.
+If I'm testing a company without credentials and all their sites simply redirect to single sign-on, there's not a lot to test.
+It severely limits the options available to the hacker, which is great for security.

 **Indication this is implemented:** When browsing to all the different domains a company owns, you get redirected to an SSO page such as Okta.

 ## site-wide CSRF tokens

-This one is a bit more implementation-based rather than a design decision, but it's worth including due to the number of times I've seen it implemented in a fragmented way.
+This one is a bit more implementation-based rather than a design decision, but it's worth including due to the number of times I've seen it implemented in a non-systemic way.
 For example, when a company only implements CSRF protection on sensitive sites or sensitive API endpoints, there are often gaps.
 Or if there aren't gaps now, future features will end up lacking CSRF protection.
 By properly implementing it site-wide as a policy, CSRF as a bug class can be removed as a possibility.

 **Indication this is implemented:** When browsing a variety of pages on multiple domains and API hosts, every request has a CSRF token as a header.